jouros/Hashivault/README.md

 HA Enabled      false
 ```

 In my demo Lab Vault is using default file backend srorage, do not use file storage for any serious use.
-If you want file backend, you can use raft backend which has ommand for taking snapshot of storage for backup.
-My config is just for testing Vault functionality:
+If you want file backend, you can use raft which has ommand for taking snapshot of storage for backup.
+My config is just for testing Vault integration to K8s:
 ```text
 In /etc/vault.d/vault.hcl:
 storage "file" {